 A facilities manager is usually in charge of overseeing occupational safety and health issues.
 Fire safety, industrial emission controls, alarm systems, and indoor air quality are among these responsibilities.
 The facilities manager must be familiar with local, regional, and national safety laws and regulations.
 Grounds management and maintenance, building automation and building systems management, and moving or installing new equipment and furniture are all examples of facility management responsibilities.

 The establishment of competency and performance standards and benchmarks is critical in the global economy.
-The Certified Facility Manager (CFM) credential was developed the International Facilities Management Association (IFMA).
+The Certified Facility Manager (CFM) credential was developed by the International Facilities Management Association (IFMA).
 The IFMA’s stated goals are to ensure professional excellence, establish standards for professional facilities management practice, promote the value of professional facilities management, and positively influence future facilities management practice.

 A facilities manager must meet a set of educational and practical experience requirements to become a CFM.
 He or she must also pass a competency-based exam that measures a person’s abilities against established facility management standards.
 The exam assesses knowledge in nine areas, including operations and maintenance, human and environmental factors, property management, planning and project management, personnel management, and communication skills.

 The role of the facility manager is changing all the time.
-Many facilities managers are also expected to contribute strategically providing information to upper management about the best use of space and advising upper management on space and support service decisions.
+Many facilities managers are also expected to contribute strategically by providing information to upper management about the best use of space and advising upper management on space and support service decisions.
 This strategic role emphasizes the global economy’s growing influence and importance of effective facilities management.